NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/patches.md

 The `patch` primitive reports the specific patch with the given coordinates.
-For example, if we wanted to create a model of an ant colony whose entrace was the patch at the center, we could write the following code:
+For example, if we wanted to create a model of an ant colony whose entrance was the patch at the center, we could write the following code: